beitmenotyou-com/OmniSocial-ProtocolKit/docs/Node.js+TypeScript.md

-# 🧰 OmniSocial Hub Tech Stack
+# 🧰 OmniSocial ProtocolKit Tech Stack

-This project is built using a modern, extensible, and federated-ready stack.
+This project uses a modern, extensible, and federated-ready stack.
 Below is a breakdown of the major components and technologies involved.

 ---